 The course material will be shipped by FedEx to your preferred mailing address and should arrive within 10 days from the date of your registration.
 The course login will be emailed to your preferred email address 1 day before the course start date.
 If you don't see the email in your inbox, check your junk/spam folder.

 Students must actively participate in online discussions either individually or in groups.
 As this participation is worth 20% of the final mark, students are encouraged to post thoughtful, detailed responses by the due dates.
 To keep current in the course, it is recommended that students monitor the Discussion Forums at least every other day.

 In addition to participating in the discussions, students will complete two assignments, each worth 20%, and complete an online final exam worth 40% of the final mark.
 The first individual assignment requires the preparation of a verbal presentation and a written report.
 The second assignment is a case study where students will be assigned to a group to work collaboratively but will each submit an individual assignment.
 Late assignments will not be graded.

 You must complete your final exam in an approved post-secondary test centre.
 The list of test centres will be provided on the first week of the course.
 The exam dates will not change, so please ensure you are available to write during the period specified.
 Students are responsible for booking their own exam session with an appropriate test centre.
 Students are also responsible for any exam proctoring fees.

 Students must achieve a minimum of 65% on the exam mark and 65% on the final course mark in order to pass the course.
-Students will receive their transcript 4 to 6 weeks after the official end date for the course.
+SGrade Reports will be available to access/print approximately four weeks after the official end date for the course.
 For confidentiality reasons, marks cannot be given by phone, fax or email.